-- Can't Sleep, Get Up – Those that often lose sleep from hot flashes should take a moment when a hot flash is coming to simply cool down.
+- Can't Sleep, Get Up Those that often lose sleep from hot flashes should take a moment when a hot flash is coming to simply cool down.
 Hot flashes can fuel themselves, in a way, because when you have a hot flash you start to worry that you won't get sleep, which increases anxiety and causes your hot flash to continue for longer.
-Get up and walk around if a hot flash is coming so that you give yourself a break from the hot flash stress.
+Get up and walk around during the early stages of a hot flash so that you give yourself a break from the hot flash stress.

 Once the hot flash begins, waiting until it decreases is really your only option.
 There are a few ways to cool down, and distracting yourself can be valuable, but a hot flash is a natural body response and one that you can't turn off.
 If anxiety is causing your hot flashes, you'll need to find a way to reduce the anxiety itself.